All the configuration properties described below are defined in the POST /v2/live endpoint.

 }

-Sending an audio with 2 channels will be billed twice the audio duration even if channels are identical.
+Transcribing an audio stream with multiple channels will be billed exponentially.
+For example, an audio stream with 2 channels will be billed as double the audio duration, even if the channels are identical.

 Attaching custom metadata

-You can attach metadata to your live transcription session using the custom_metadata property.
-This will allow you to recognize your transcription when you get its data from the GET /v2/live/:id endpoint, but more important, it will allow you to use it as a filter in the GET /v2/live list endpoint.
+You can attach metadata to your real-time transcription session using the custom_metadata property.
+This’ll make it easy to recognize your transcription when you receive data from the GET /v2/live/:id endpoint.
+And more importantly, you’ll be able to use it as a filter in the GET /v2/live list endpoint.
 For example, you can add the following to your configuration:

 "custom_metadata": {